fission/fission/README.md

 ## Performance: 100msec cold start

-Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
+Fission maintains a pool of "warm" containers that each contains a small dynamic loader.
 When a function is first called, i.e. "cold-started", a running container is chosen and the function is loaded.
 This pool is what makes Fission fast: cold-start latencies